steinea/steinea.github.io/_posts/2021-02-10-ludic-philosophy-2.md

 #### Notes

-[^1]: The construction "anarcho-formalist" I receive from James Clifford, via Bruce Robbins, "Emancipation from the Burden of History: On Hayden White, 1928–2018," *n+1*, March 8, 2018, <https://nplusonemag.com/online-only/online-only/emancipation-from-the-burden-of-history/>.
+[^1]: Bruce Robbins, "Emancipation from the Burden of History: On Hayden White, 1928–2018," *n+1*, March 8, 2018, <https://nplusonemag.com/online-only/online-only/emancipation-from-the-burden-of-history/>.
 [^2]: Jacques Derrida, "Structure, Sign and Play in the Discourse of the Human Sciences," in *Writing and Difference*, 351-70, trans.
 Alan Bass (London, UK: Routledge, 2001).
 [^3]: Donna J. Haraway, *A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late Twentieth Century* (1985), repr. *Manifestly Haraway*, 3-90 (Minneapolis, MN: University of Minnesota Press, 2016), 30.
 [^4]: Eric Zimmerman, "Manifesto for a Ludic Century," *Kotaku*, September 9, 2013, <https://kotaku.com/manifesto-the-21st-century-will-be-defined-by-games-1275355204>.